-- 2. Prior to the end of May, the District will seek input from all employees in a job title regarding reassignment.
-This input may include, but not be limited to: suggestions around clustering of buildings, preferences of assignment, and preference of location(s). - 3.
-Decisions regarding reassignment shall not be made in an arbitrary, capricious or retaliatory manner and shall consider the following factors: - a.
+Page 33 of 168 SEA/Educational Support Specialists suggestions around clustering of buildings, preferences of assignment, and preference of location(s).

+- 3. Decisions regarding reassignment shall not be made in an arbitrary, capricious, or retaliatory manner and shall consider the following factors: - a.
 Seniority - b.
 Travel time - c.
 Recent experience in the assignment - d.
 Equity in the number of buildings and students served - e.
 Length of time in the building - f.
 Special certifications/skills - g.
 Location of office or space - h.
 Previous reassignments and transfers not requested by the employee - 4.
 Reasonable effort shall be made to notify employees of any reassignment prior to the end of the school year. - a.
 Employees shall be given two (2) weeks' notice prior to the start of school for reassignments made over the summer. - b.
 Employees shall be given two (2) weeks' notice prior to reassignment once the school year has started. - 5.
-In order to identify available positions for reassignment or transfer, assignment adjustments shall be made by October 15. - 6.
-Any vacancies that occur between these reassignment periods shall be posted to the group for voluntary transfer. - I. Involuntary Transfer Procedures: - Employees identified for involuntary transfer will be least senior in the job title identified as needing to be reduced.
-For the Security group in regards to involuntary transfer, the least senior shall be defined as the employee with the least amount of time spent in that job title.
+In order to identify available positions for reassignment or transfer assignment adjustments shall be made by October 15th. - 6.
+Any vacancies that occur between these reassignment periods shall be posted to the group for voluntary transfer. - J. Involuntary Transfer Procedures: - 1.
+Employee identified for involuntary transfer will be least senior in the job title identified as needing to be reduced. - a.
+For the Campus Safety group in regard to involuntary transfer, the least senior shall be defined as the employee with the least amount of time spent in that job title.